 Inventory & Equipment

 As the player kills enemies and opens chests, they will find new equipment that can be equipped via the inventory.
 This equipment can be anything from a secondary weapon to armor.
-Additionally, special Possessed weapons are rarely acquired, which can be upgraded by trading in unwanted items.
+Additionally, special Possessed Weapons are rarely acquired, which can be upgraded by trading in unwanted items.

 The following is a quick overview of the types of equipment Death can equip: